babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 - `-S` is the server name and TDS port of the DB instance.
 - `-U` is the login name of the user.
 - `-P` is the password associated with the user.
 - `-d` is the database to which you are connecting.
+This value is optional; if omitted, the client will connect to the `master` database.

 After connecting, you can use familiar T-SQL syntax to create and manage database objects.